 Style and theme

 Anytime you are thinking about making a change to any room in your home, you should always ask yourself if the new change is going to conflict with the current style of the room.
 The bathroom is no different.
-If you have a traditional looking bathroom that utilizes traditional colours and decoration schemes, you don’t want a window that is going to clash with that style.
+If you have a traditional-looking bathroom that utilizes traditional colors and decoration schemes, you don’t want a window that is going to clash with that style.